Daylily-Zeleen/GD-EOS/README.md

 ## Exporting for Android

+### Automatic configuration (GD-EOS export plugin)

+If you use the precompiled plugin (or build it yourself), GD-EOS ships an `EditorExportPlugin` (`EOSAndroidExportPlugin`) that automates the Android export steps described below.
+This is the default and recommended way to export for Android.
+You only need to:

+1. Provide your EOS ClientId in **one** of the following ways (checked in this order):
+   - **Option A — `res://.env` file (recommended for local development):** In the editor, open the `Project` menu → `GD-EOS: generate "res://.env"`.
+This creates a `res://.env` file at your project root.
+Fill in at least `CLIENT_ID` with your Epic Product ClientId. (**Please exclude `.env` file by `.gitignore` in version control to avoid leaking your credentials except if your private is repo.)
+   - **Option B — System environment variable (recommended for CI/CD):** Set `EOS_CLIENT_ID` (or `CLIENT_ID`) in your system environment.
+This takes precedence only when `res://.env` does not provide a `CLIENT_ID`.
+2. Install the Android build template as usual (`Project` → `Install Android Build Template`).
+3. Export for Android normally.
+The plugin will, during export:
+   - Inject the EOS `aar` dependency (`eossdk-StaticSTDC-release.aar`, bundled inside the addon at `addons/gd-eos/bin/android/`) as an `implementation files(...)` dependency, so you no longer need to copy the aar yourself.
+   - Add the required Gradle dependencies (`androidx.appcompat`, `androidx.constraintlayout`, `androidx.security:security-crypto`, `androidx.browser:browser`, and `androidx.webkit:webkit` for Java 8 desugaring).
+   - Inject the `eos_login_protocol_scheme` string resource (`eos.<your-client-id-lowercased>`) into `res://android/build/res/values/strings.xml`, which the EOS Android SDK needs for the login callback.

+If neither `res://.env` nor the system environment provides a ClientId, the export will print an error reminding you to set it; the build will otherwise proceed but login may fail.

+### Manual configuration (for reference)

+The following manual steps are kept only for reference, or for setups that do not use the GD-EOS export plugin.
+If you use the plugin (the default), you do not need to follow them.

 **Video Tutorial：<https://youtu.be/Sh08JCT1lhg>** (Exporting for Android)

 1. Download "EOS Android SDK 1.16.3(or 1.16.2, but not recommend)" from [Epic Developer Portal](https://dev.epicgames.com/portal), unzip it and put its `SDK` folder under the `thirdparty/eos-sdk` directory, then compile this plugin: